 - Crazy Consumption

 - Crazy Enough to Work: prot's methods to cure Howie.
 At first Brewer muses that it makes sense to encourage an obsessive compulsive to focus on specific tasks over a long period of time.
 Then prot tells Howie to cure Ernie of his fear of death, which he does by strangling him into unconsciousness and then reviving him, and it works.
 His final task for Howie is to be ready for anything prot might request of him, eventually leading Howie to realizing obsessing over knowing everything is futile.

 - Deadpan Snarker: prot isn't very deadpan, but is very snarky.

 - Driven to Suicide: Robert Porter, but he fails and the prot personality takes over.

-- Humans Are Bastards: In the book however he notes humans are ignorant of the damage they do to themselves, their planet and other animals, and writes in his journal that unless a radical society shift takes place he doubts the species will survive.
+- Humans Are Bastards: In sharp contrast to the film's Humans Are Flawed but Humans Are Special stance, prot notes humans are ignorant of the damage they do to themselves, their planet and other animals, and writes in his journal that unless a radical society shift takes place he doubts the species will survive.